More than 120 killed in Israel’s Lebanon attacks as Beirut, south, east hit

 Lebanon was pulled into the war in the Middle East on Monday, as Hezbollah opened fire, prompting Israeli air strikes focused on Beirut’s southern suburbs and on southern and eastern Lebanon.

-The war has rekindled fighting between Israel and Iran-allied Hezbollah fighters, and Israel launched a series of air raids late on Thursday into Friday in the southern suburbs of Beirut and other areas.
+The war has rekindled fighting between Israel and Iran-aligned Hezbollah fighters, and Israel launched a series of deadly air raids late on Thursday into Friday in the southern suburbs of Beirut and other areas.